telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/report-structure.md

 * If you place a Page Footer on the last page, the Report Footer will appear before it.
 * If the report has a TOC section, you can place it before or after the Report Header.

-## Page Footer

-The Page Footer section appears at the end of every page.
-Use the Page Footer to print page numbers or page-specific information.
-You can hide the Page Footer on pages of your choice, for example, on all even pages or on the first and last page of the report.
-By hiding this section, you can free page space for the rest of the report content.

-## Report Groups

-Report groups allow you to visually separate logically related data sets.
-To show the group boundaries and display introductory and summary information for each group, you can use group header and footer sections.
-For example, you can use different report groups to represent the detailed sales data for each region, and the group header may contain the name of the region while the footer can contain the total number of sales for that specific region.

 ## Report Items

 Report items are the individual elements or components that make up a report.
-They display various types of report data, such as barcodes, and charts, tables, and so on.
+They display various types of report data, such as barcodes, charts, tables, and so on.
 A sales report, for example, may contain the following items:

 * Text boxes displaying the report title, date, and other descriptive information.
 * Images representing the company logo or brands.